fortinet-solutions-cse/fortiosapi/README.md

 There is a get_schema call and an example to get the schema of the differents methods to ease writting them.

-## Roadmap
+## License (5.6)
-license upload and update-now.
+A rest call to check and force license validation check starting with 5.6 See license. usage of schema and mkey for every call for 5.6